EskoDijk/ot-registrar/README.md

 ## Versioning

 OT Registrar follows the [Semantic Versioning guidelines](http://semver.org/) for release cycle transparency and to maintain backwards compatibility.
-OT Registrar's versioning is independent of the Thread protocol specification version but will clearly indicate which version of the specification it currently supports.
+OT Registrar's versioning is independent of the Thread protocol specification version.

 ## License

 OT Registrar is released under the [BSD 3-Clause license](LICENSE).
 See the [`LICENSE`](LICENSE) file for more information.

 Please only use the OpenThread and OT Registrar name and marks when accurately referencing this software distribution.
-Do not use the marks in a way that suggests you are endorsed by or otherwise affiliated with Nest, Google, or The Thread Group.
+Do not use the marks in a way that suggests you are endorsed by or otherwise affiliated with Nest, Google, or Thread Group.